 The right size solar system for you includes the right size and number of panels and the suitable efficiency to achieve the most from the installation.
 Usually, this means high-efficiency panels, but you should always come back to the size and array that lets you best achieve your goals for the process.

 Fine-tuning your energy needs estimate is not the end of the story.
-You will most likely want to aim just over your typical usage.
+In most cases, you will want to aim just over your typical usage.
 The extra capacity helps you allow for spikes in need, weather-related reductions in your output, and system lag.
 Preparing for more will give you peace of mind that you can’t find if you cut your estimate too close.
 A little more is far better than falling short of what you need.

 Making a move to solar power makes sense on both economic and environmental levels.
 When you are ready to switch, you should assess your energy needs carefully.
 Your electricity usage, location, and home size all factor into how you can best capture and consume solar energy.